Summer Safety Tips For Kids

 Before the final bell rings to signal the start of vacation, sit down with your kids to explain what the plan is going to be this summer and what they can expect.
 Having it all squared away will create less worry for when you’re at work and away from your children during the dog days.
 Here are some things to remember when you’re drafting your summer attack plan.

-Summer Tech Tips
+Summer Tech Safety Tips for Kids

 Enable Location Sharing on Google or Apple Maps